h3rb/page/README.md

 Page, the ultra-simplistic PHP MVC framework

+See the child projects of this project: https://github.com/h3rb/papi and https://github.com/h3rb/pagemin

 Demonstrating the setup of a new "Page" framework application at a preconfigured Apache2 served domain http://indiedev.space Click here for the demo: https://asciinema.org/a/dbaYCBFxgbyH4jQmBj1vNxuMR